Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ### FAM file

-FAM file is an ordinary PLINK file which contains information of pedigrees.
+FAM file is an ordinary PLINK file that contains information of pedigrees.
 In FAM file, each line represents an individual.
 The fields in FAM file are

 * Family ID
 * Individual ID